 So, the next time you are tempted to resist change and take action, remind yourself that while change maybe risky and painful, nothing is as painful than being stuck where you don’t belong.

 2. Try something new & fun

-Have you been wanting to take up a fun and new hobby but never really got around to it?
+Have you been wanting to take up a brand new hobby but never really got around to it?
 Well, here’s no better time than when you are feeling stuck to finally start!

 By making time for play, you are likely to shift your attention to the thoughts that have plagued you with anxiety to the things that give you joy.

 3. Let go of the past

 “All changes, even the most longed for, have their melancholy; for what we leave behind us is a part of ourselves; we must die to one life before we can enter another.” – Anatole France

 As much as we think we have made peace with the past, some of us still insist – consciously or not – to let our past act as an anchor that holds us back and weighs us down.